argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 )
 ```

-You can observe the resulting dataset by calling :meth:`FeedbackDataset.prepare_for_training`.
+You can observe the resulting dataset by calling `FeedbackDataset.prepare_for_training`.
 We can use `"trl"` as the framework for example:
 ```python
 dataset = feedback_dataset.prepare_for_training(
     framework="trl",